trueos/trueos-docs/trueos-handbook/install.rst

 .. figure:: images/install14a.png

-Click the "Finish" button to reboot into your TrueOS® installation.
+Click the "Finish" button to complete the TrueOS® installation.
+It will return to the
-Wait until the installer exits before removing the installation media.
+:numref:`Figure %s: TrueOS® Installer Boot Menu <install1d>`.
+If you wish to manually configure the system before booting into it, select the "utility" entry to open a *root* shell.
+Otherwise, select the "reboot" entry to reboot into the new installation.
+Wait until this menu exits before removing the installation media.